 This makes it much easier to prioritize the points on your list.
-For example, you can divide your goals into topics like career, family/relationship, health or your dream house, etc.
+For example, you can divide your goals into topics like career, family/relationship, health, your dream house, etc.

 This not only strengthens the feeling towards the desired goal but also helps to filter out what you really want.

-In this case, what do you think would have the stronger effect as a picture on your vision board, a bundle of hundred dollar bills or something that symbolizes traveling?
-Definitely the latter!
+In this case, what do you think would have a stronger effect as a picture on your vision board?
+A bundle of hundred-dollar bills or something that symbolizes traveling?

-There are many different ways to create a vision board, but for the sake of simplicity, we are talking about a vision board in the conventional sense, where you present your goals and wishes in the form of pictures or written words, by sticking them to an empty canvas.
+There are many different ways to create a vision board for your manifestation, but for the sake of simplicity, we are talking about a vision board in the conventional sense, where you present your goals and wishes in the form of pictures or written words, by sticking them to an empty canvas.